TomJerzak/feature-flag/README.md

 var calendarFeature = new CalendarFeature(true);
 ```

-* Example of use feature flags.
+* Usage example of the feature flags.

 ```c#
 if(helloWorldFeature.FeatureEnabled)